tritonmc/triton-website/docs/guides/first-translation.md

 info:
   prefix: '&e[&aCMI&e] '
   NoPermission: '[lang]cmi.info.NoPermission[/lang]'
-  CantHavePermission: '&cYou can''t have this permission!'
+  CantHavePermission: "&cYou can't have this permission!"
-  NoPlayerPermission: '&c[playerName] doesn''t have permission for: [permission]'
+  NoPlayerPermission: "&c[playerName] doesn't have permission for: [permission]"
   Ingame: '&cYou can only use this in game!'
   NoInformation: '&cNo information found!'
-...
 ```

 ### Triton Advanced Placeholders